Schur-Positivity of Short Chords in Matchings: Short chords of matchings

 \subsubsection{Proof of bijection}

 In this section we will prove that the transformation $F$ defined in Section~\ref{subsec:constructing the bijection} is indeed a bijection, by constructing its inverse function.

 In order to construct the inverse function, we will establish a correspondence between standard Young tableaux of two rows and ballot paths.
-We define ballot paths as follows: \begin{definition} Let $N \ge 0$.
+We define ballot paths as follows: \begin{definition} Let $N \in \NN$ be a nonnegative integer.
 A \emph{ballot path} of length $N$ is a sequence of $N$ steps, where each step is either $(1,1)$ or $(1,-1)$.
-The first step is $(1,1)$, and the path starts at the origin $(0,0)$.
-Each subsequent step either moves one unit up and one unit right, or one unit down and one unit right.
-The path is said to be valid if it never crosses below the x-axis, i.e., the y-coordinate of the path is always non-negative.
+The path starts at the origin $(0,0)$.
+Namely, each step either moves one unit up and one unit right, or one unit down and one unit right.
+The path is said to be valid if it never goes below the x-axis, i.e., the y-coordinate of a point on the path is always non-negative.